By Mike Miller Updated February 13, 2023

-Nathan S. Boynton, a former Civil War Major from Michigan, visited the area and was so enchanted with its natural beauty and warm weather that he decided to establish a hotel called the Boynton Hotel.
+Nathan S. Boynton, a former Civil War Major from Port Huron, Michigan, visited the area and was so enchanted with its natural beauty and warm weather that he decided to establish the Boynton Hotel.

 He and his family would come every year to escape the harsh northern winters.

 Some of the workers he brought to the area began to see the appeal of the region and the rich farmland.

 Much of the land was perfect for growing a variety of fruits and vegetables and Boynton Beach became the center of a thriving farming community.